hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 ##Test Controller

-Spring provides a sort of mock APIs to emulate the Servlet container environment, thus it is possbile to test MVC related feature without a real container.
+Spring provides a sort of mock APIs to emulate a Servlet container environment, thus it is possbile to test MVC related feature without a real container.

 ###Use MockMvc with mock service